BOB DYLAN BOOKS IN ENGLISH, O letter:

 ORPHEUS REVISITED - A CELEBRATION OF HIGHWAY 61 REVISITED, by Robin Witting.

 OUT OF THE DARK WOODS - DYLAN, DEPRESSION AND FAITH, by Adam Timothy Bradfor.
-Published in 2015 under AS
+Published again in 2015 with another title: AS

 REVIEWED BY BOB DYLAN - YONDER COMES SIN.

 OUTSIDE THE LAW - BOB DYLAN ON AUDIENCE FILM, UK, 1988.

 OUTSIDE THE LAW - THE STORY OF THE HURRICANE,